A-Atherton/NEA/infomation/Notebook/Notebook.md

 This worked well and as expected.
 To expand I am plan to replace the tile when hit with 4 smaller moving tiles that are affected by gravity.
 The difficult part is getting the tiles to interact with realistic physics.

+I also considered adding wall jumoing to the game.
+To do this I would need to reset the jump counter when the player hits a wall.
+The problem with this is if the player is touching a wall and holds the jump key they will fly up the wall.
+Also to do this I would want only one wall jump.
+This would mean adding a variable that stores whether the player hjas jumped of a wall since jumping of the floor.
+Also I would want to only have the player be able to jump if they are directky touching the wall.